forthright48/ojscraper/readme.md

 # Methods

-There is only method supported currently:
+There is only one method supported currently:

 ## `getProblemInfo()`